AndersDeath/diary2/000-current.md

 # 03 November - Thursday - Gündoğan - 35 day of immigration

 I made a small bot helper which will help me with prtuguese learning.
 The clue is that this bot sends words every 5 minutes.
-I can just read messages and repeat words.
+I can just read messages and repeat words. also I finished with validation of required fields in survey engine.